 North Haven, Connecticut has two substance abuse treatment centers available in the area.
-Treatment services include medication-assisted treatment (MAT), group therapy, co-occurring diagnosis interventions, addiction education, and behavioral health treatment options.

 Be sure to also view our top 10 Connecticut rehab centers.

-North Haven, Connecticut Drug Rehab Centers
+North Haven, Connecticut, Drug Rehab Centers

-1. Aware Recovery Care
+1. Aware Recovery Care, North Haven, Connecticut

 - individual therapy